Vietnam.vn - Nền tảng quảng bá Việt Nam

 Responding to the US move, British Business and Trade Secretary Jonathan Reynolds issued a statement on April 2 affirming that London is still determined to sign an economic agreement with Washington to be able to "lighten" the 10% tax rate applied to exports to the US.

-“Our approach is to remain calm and work to build on this agreement, which we hope will mitigate the impact of what has been announced,” said Minister Reynolds in a statement.
+“Our approach is to remain calm and work to build on this agreement, which we hope will mitigate the impact of what has been announced,” Minister Reynolds said in a statement.

-However, the UK government official also made clear: “We have many tools… and we will not hesitate to act."
+However, the UK government official also made it clear: “We have many tools… and we will not hesitate to act."
 London “will continue to engage with UK businesses” to “assess the impact of any further steps we take.”

 Also on April 2, Italian Prime Minister Giorgia Meloni criticized the new US tariffs on imports from the EU as "wrong," but warned that the trade war would only weaken the West.

-From Sydney, Prime Minister Anthony Albanese spoke out to affirm that the US President's trade tariff policy towards close ally Australia is "completely unfounded," not "the act of a friend" and will change the perception of the bilateral relationship.
+From Sydney, Prime Minister Anthony Albanese spoke out to affirm that the US President's trade tariff policy towards close ally Australia is "completely unfounded," not "the action of a friend" and will change the perception of the bilateral relationship.

 However, Mr. Albanese affirmed that Australia will not impose retaliatory tariffs on the US.

-Meanwhile, the White House confirmed on the same day that “the 10% tax rate will take effect from 00:01 on April 5 (11:01 on the same day Hanoi time), while higher taxes on different partners will take effect from 00:01 on April 9 (11:01 on the same day Hanoi time)”./.
+Meanwhile, the White House confirmed on the same day that “the 10% tax rate will take effect from 00:01 on April 5 (11:01 on the same day Hanoi time), while higher tariffs on different partners will take effect from 00:01 on April 9 (11:01 on the same day Hanoi time)”./.

 (Vietnam+)